The 10 Most Dangerous Cities In Maryland

 We want to point out again that there’s still safes places in Ocean City and that this isn’t a comment on the people that live there.
 So please don’t beat us up.

-The Maryland cities on our most dangerous list could definitely use some TLC.
-If you're looking to be that diamond in the rough, or you're just curious to see if your city made the list, take a look below.
-And if you don't see your city there, head to the bottom.
+The Maryland cities on our most dangerous list could use some TLC.
+Look below if you’re looking to be that diamond in the rough or you’re just curious to see if your city made the list.

 Learn more about the safest places in Maryland.